koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 >  We brought in some consultants, who helped us replace our ticketing system with an ITIL-compliant change management tool.
 People were supposed to put change requests into it, where it would get routed for approvals.
 But, even after two years, all we have is a great process on paper that no one follows and a tool that no one uses.
 When I pester people to use them, all I get are complaints and excuses.

-Bill assures Patty that the change management system is very impoirtant and this has to change.
-He asks her to schedule another meeting for Friday and inform everyone that attandence is mandatory.
+Bill assures Patty that the change management system is very important and this has to change.
+He asks her to schedule another meeting for Friday informing everyone that attandence is mandatory.

-Following all this Bill sends a strong e-mail, noting
+Following all this Bill broadcasts via e-mail:

-> Effective immediately, managers (or their assigned delegates) are required to attend all scheduled CAB meetings and to perform their assigned duties.
+> Effective immediately, managers are required to attend all scheduled CAB meetings and to perform their assigned duties.
 We are resurrecting the Parts Unlimited change management process and it will be followed to the letter.

 A few minutes later Wes calls Bills, explaining why the change management process is not popular within IT..

->  No one, and I mean absolutely no one, could get a single thing done.
-It was absolutely ridiculous and a total waste of time.
+>  No one could get a single thing done.
+It was ridiculous and a waste of time.
 >
 > That software application she made us use is a total piece of crap.
 It takes twenty minutes to fill out all those fields for a simple five-minute change!